The Karnali River Expedition/ The Wild West River in Nepal.

 Karnali River is Nepal’s longest and largest river and with tributaries, it drains most of the far west of Nepal- the ‘wild west’ as many people call it.
 This bottom section of the river definitely lives up to that name – the area that it flows through is wild and relatively unpopulated with some of the most pristine jungle scenery in Nepal, and abundant wildlife.

 The rapids are also pretty wild, with the river building to its climax in these lower canyons.
-Shortly after the sharp bend in the river the elbow by the Lohare Khola (Starting point), the valley narrows into a series of canyons, the river speeds up, and there are big rapids, one leading into another, almost continuously down to the Seti river.
-From the elbow down the West-Seti River the gradient is 3meter per kilometre (15ft per mile), but after here the gradient ease, as the river winds through some magnificent un-spoilt scenery, eventually emerging onto the plains and flowing through the Royal Bardhiya National Park to join the Ganges.
+Shortly after the sharp bend in the river the elbow by the Lohare Khola (Starting point), the valley narrows into a series of canyons, the river speeds up, and there are big rapids, one leading into another, almost continuously down to the Seti River.
+From the elbow down the West-Seti River the gradient is 3meter per kilometer (15ft per mile), but after here the gradient ease, as the river winds through some magnificent un-spoilt scenery, eventually emerging onto the plains and flowing through the Royal Bardhiya National Park to join the Ganges.

-In terms of volume, the river is comparable to Sunkosi, but the Karnali river is more constrained by its canyon walls; giving bigger, more continuous and serious rapids The constrained nature of the river means that any increasing in volume has a more pronounced effect on the difficulty of the rapids and this makes is a river that is best run at low/medium flows- in high water Karnali serious commitment/challenge.
+In terms of volume, the river is comparable to Sunkosi, but the Karnali river is more constrained by its canyon walls; giving bigger, more continuous and serious rapids The constrained nature of the river means that any increase in volume has a more pronounced effect on the difficulty of the rapids and this makes is a river that is best run at low/medium flows- in high water Karnali serious commitment/challenge.
 Highest extreme instantaneous discharge measured at Chisapani (Takeout) was an incredible 21700cumecs (760000CFS)

 Starting point: Lohore Khola Difficulty: Hard (Grade IV & IV+ 4+)